imaginationagents/mlk-page/src/perspectives/young.md

 Young described the Memphis pillow fight as exhilarating after a tense week.
 They were jovial as they dressed for dinner.
 Young waited in the parking lot, shadowboxing with James Orange.
 He heard what sounded like a car backfire and glanced up to see King slumped on the balcony.

 An assassin's bullet ended King's dream, but not Young's faith.
 Last night, as he quoted his family's standard Bible passage, "From those to whom much has been given will much be required," several people murmured "Uh-huh.
 That's right.
 Amen."

-This story originally ran in The Seattle Times Nov.
-13, 1996.